brettmillerb/Pester-Wiki/Should.md

     C:\PS>$actual | Should Have_Count_Of @(3,2) #Will fail

 ###Exist
-Does not perform any comparison but checks if the object calling Exist is presnt in a PS Provider.
+Does not perform any comparison but checks if the object calling Exist is present in a PS Provider.
 The object must have valid path syntax.
 It essentially must pass a Test-Path call.

     C:\PS>$actual=(Dir . )[0].FullName
     C:\PS>Remove-Item $actual